kai-majerus/TaxiFareModel/README.md

 ![GitHub pull requests](https://img.shields.io/github/issues-pr/navendu-pottekkat/awesome-readme)
 ![GitHub](https://img.shields.io/github/license/navendu-pottekkat/awesome-readme)

 This aim of this project is to train a model at scale using the [Kaggle New York City Taxi Fare Dataset](https://www.kaggle.com/c/new-york-city-taxi-fare-prediction/data) and predict the price of a new taxi journey.
 I will host an API using Google Cloud Run on a lightweight website using Streamlit and Heroku.
 The repo that stores the code for the front-end is [here](https://github.com/kai-majerus/TaxiFareWebsite).

+The website can be found [here](https://kmajerus-taxifareapi.herokuapp.com/) and is a work in progress.
+I would like to add a map interface so that users can select pickup and dropoff locations on the map rather than entering longitude and latitude.

 Tech stack
 * Language - Python